Effects of Magnetic Helicity on 3D Equilibria and Self-Organized States in KTX Reversed Field Pinch: Magnetic field properties of different self-organized states

 When the plasma spontaneously generates a three-dimensional structure, $B_{1,6}$ as the dominant mode is more obvious than other secondary modes. \Fref{fig:mode} shows a Poincar\'{e} plot and $n$ spectrum of $m=1$ magnetic modes in a typical SHAx state and there is a $m=1, n=6$ dominant mode at the edge in the three-dimensional self-organized state of KTX.
 The same phenomenon has been experimentally discovered in other RFPs and there are different toroidal mode numbers of dominant mode because of the difference in minor and major radius.
 RFX-mod has a $m=1, n=7$ dominant mode and MST has a $m=1, n=5$ dominant mode \cite{lorenzini2009self, bergerson2011bifurcation, sarff2013overview}.
 Although there is a dominant mode in our simulation, the other secondary modes will not disappear. \Fref{fig:QSHMode} shows that the amplitude of other $m=1$ secondary helical modes that still exist here is about 10$\%$ of the dominant mode.

-The magnetic shear of the new flux tube in the DAx state and the core in the SHAx state will vanish. \Fref{fig:safetyFactor} shows the safety profiles of three self-organized states with different $\left<\mathcal{H}\right>$.
+The magnetic shear of the new flux tube in the DAx state and the core in the SHAx state will vanish. \Fref{fig:safetyFactor} shows the inner subvolume safety factor profiles of three self-organized states with different $\left<\mathcal{H}\right>$.
 Both the DAx and SHAx states have lower safety factors than the axisymmetric state.
 The safety factor of the magnetic island in the DAx state and the core in the SHAx state is a constant of $1/6$.
 This shows that the helical magnetic field in the core of the SHAx state is a large magnetic island.

 There is an apparent positive linear correlation between $\left<\mathcal{H}\right>$ and the plasma current.
 In different self-organized states, the current is enhanced with increasing magnetic helicity. \Fref{fig:current} shows this relationship.
+The helicity flux density measurement system is implemented in KTX, and a similar linear relationship was obtained \cite{10.1063/5.0073486, Chen_2024}.
 For KTX, when the average toroidal magnetic field $\left<B_t\right>\approx0.26\ \mathrm{T}$, we estimate that a plasma current of about $0.6\ \mathrm{MA}$ is needed to spontaneously transform into a three-dimensional state and when the current reaches $0.72\ \mathrm{MA}$, the plasma can self-organize to form the SHAx state.
 There is also a higher probability of obtaining QSH spectra with higher plasma current experimentally \cite{martin2003overview, bolzonella2002magnetic, marrelli2002quasi, valisa2008high}.